-We’re trying to encourage our students to use their blogs to write reflectively, as we lean more and more towards using the blogging platform as a suitable “container” for ePortfolios.
+Writing more reflectively is hard!
+We are trying to encourage our students to use their blogs to write more reflectively, especially as we lean more and more towards using the blogging platform as a suitable “container” for ePortfolios.
 Below is a post that we’re sharing with our G4 and G5 student bloggers.
-I’d like to adapt it for our G3 student bloggers as well.
-What do you think?
-What’s missing?

 Not sure what to write for a reflection post?
 Here’s a few questions you could ask yourself to help you get started!
 Some are more suited to Writer’s Workshop or Reader’s Workshop reflections.
 Some are suitable for Science, Social Studies or Math reflections.
 Choose the ones that work best for what you would like to say about your learning.